OperationSpark/high-school-prep/README.md

 Operation Spark offers the quickest path to employment as a software engineer.
 You can go from **High School to High Wage** in less than six months!

-### High School to High Wage
+## High School to High Wage

-We're offering two programs to you while you're still in high-school:
+There's three parts to Operation Spark, and we're offering two of them to you while you're _still in high-school_:

-1. Prep: A self-guided intro to software development building websites and games.
+1. Prep: A self-guided intro to software development, building websites and games.
-2. Bootcamp: A month long study of JavaScript programming
+2. Bootcamp: A month long study of JavaScript programming.

-The final
+The third part of our programming is available to you upon high school graduation.

+4. Midway
+5. Immersion

-### Prep
+## Prep

 The Prep program will introduce you to what life is like as a professional software developer.
 It is also designed to prepare you to take the next step in our training, which is why we called the program, Prep!